Applied Part 5. Mutation Testing of Specifications

 - What does

-strict_reject_rateshow, and what does it hide? - When does validator strictness growth become harmful?
+strict_reject_rateshow, and what does it hide? - When does the validator's growing strictness become harmful?

 - The validator passed a smoke run with 50 mutants and showed

 strict_reject_rate=0.95,depth_of_diagnostics=2.4,recovery_time_p95_ms=900.
-All three scalars are within default thresholds.
-Name at least one scenario in which this run should be considered a failure, and what additional manifest.json fields need to be checked so that such a failure is visible to the next reviewer.
+All three scalars are within the default thresholds.
+Name at least one scenario in which this run should be considered a failure, and what additional manifest.json fields need to be checked to make such a failure visible to the next reviewer.